ishpunyanim/fractal-fashion/README.md

 * Each pixel represents a complex coordinate `(x + yi)` mapped from screen space.
 * Iteration limit and escape radius determine convergence and visual density.
+* Interactive features: moving the mouse updates the `c` parameter of the Julia set and scroll wheel or mouse buttons control zoom level.
 * HSL-based coloring ensures smoother hue transitions compared to raw RGB mapping.
 * The renderer runs entirely on CPU — no GPU acceleration or SIMD optimizations (yet).